nuthanm/list0f108divyadesamtemples/README.md

-# 108 Divya Desam
+# List of 108 Divya Desam

+You can find an information about each temple, including its name and location, along with reference links to Google Maps for easy navigation.
+The temples are categorized by state, with their respective cities or districts listed.

-# Divya Desam Temples by State
+# Summary of Divya Desam Temples by State

 | **State**        | **Number of Temples** |
 |-------------------|-----------------------|